Configuration

 Cache-Control = "public, max-age=3600"Environment Override:

-- Custom tracking headers
+- Custom measurement headers

 - Cache control overrides